 How much do you have to make to adopt a child in Florida?

-There is no minimum amount for what income you must earn to adopt a child in Florida.
+There is no minimum income you must earn to adopt a child in Florida.
 The legal requirement is that you can provide for the needs of a child.

 Will they consider my income if I want to adopt?